 Our quality policy puts patients at the centre of everything we do:

 Quality Policy for Aberdeen Fertility Centre and Andrology Diagnostic Services

-To provide rational, efficient and effective treatment delivered in a compassionate manner to all our patients in accordance with UK regulatory requirements.
+To provide patient centred treatment that is rational, efficient and effective, and which is delivered in a compassionate manner to all our patients in accordance with UK regulatory requirements.

 To be committed to good professional practice that meets professional Codes of Conduct and demonstrates competence.